-An average of six (6) tenderers responded to each tender notice in 2022 and 7 tenders in 2021.
-This is more than the minimum of three (3) tenders needed to guarantee effective competitive tendering based on the predominant procurement method in 2022 and 2021.
+An average of 6 tenderers responded to each tender notice in 2023 and 2022.
+This is more than the minimum of 3 tenderers needed to guarantee effective competitive tendering based on the predominant procurement method in 2023.

 PMI 5: Responsive Tenders